raghavthapar/Github-Notes/CommitsInDetail.md

 - Ammending can be required if we miss something in a commit or the message is missing.
 - We can redo the previous commit using the `--amend`
+- We can only amend the previous commit